ranbureand/medlay/_chapters/introduction.markdown

 date: 2015-02-03 11:16:00
 categories: hello world
 intro: "Hybrid Media Form"
+description: "Medlay is a hybrid media form concept for crafting multimedia artefacts to narrate a story and/or communicate an idea on the Web."
 ---

 **Medlay**[^origin] is a **hybrid media form concept** for crafting a **multimedia artefact**[^form-artefact] to narrate a story and/or communicate an idea on the Web.